gusgoerzen/310-Project-Draft/InstaQuiz-FinalReport.md

 <br>

 ### 5. How many tasks are left in the backlog?:
-There are no tasks left in the backlog.
+There is only 1 task left in the backlog (implement live poll summary feature for user requirement #16).
 <br>